Accurate and Efficient Cardiac Digital Twin from surface ECGs: Insights into Identifiability of Ventricular Conduction System: Methods

 Given the recorded \gls{ecg} $\hat{\V}_{l_e}(t)$, $l_e=1,\ldots,L$, we can pose the problem of finding an optimal set of initiation sites $X_0$ such that the simulated \gls{ecg} $\V_{l_e}(t;X_0)$ matches in a least-squares sense the recorded one:

-where $|\TD|=t_\text{end}-t_0$ and $\mathcal{S}$ is the feasible set of \glspl{pmj} and $\mathcal{L}(X_0)$ is the loss function.
-The feasible set allows for stricter geometrical constraints to improve identifiability and defined as follows:
+\revaat{for} $\abs{\TD}=t_\text{end}-t_0$ and $\mathcal{S}$ \revaat{being} the feasible set of \glspl{pmj} and $\mathcal{L}(X_0)$ is the loss function.
+The feasible set allows for stricter geometrical constraints to improve identifiability and \revaat{is defined} as follows:

 that is, positions $\vx_i$ of \glspl{pmj} must lie within the subdomain $S\subset\bar\Omega$, and their activation times $t_i$ must be non-negative.
-No upper bound is set to $t_i$; consequently, \glspl{pmj} with large $t_i$ are automatically deactivated by the algorithm due to the compatibility condition~\eqref{eq:compat}.
-The subdomain $S$ can be either: \begin{itemize} \item (unrestricted case) the entire active myocardium, or \item (restricted case) a subendocardial band, as described in \Cref{sec:constraints}. \end{itemize}
+No upper bound is \revaat{imposed on} $t_i$; consequently, \glspl{pmj} with large $t_i$ are automatically deactivated by the algorithm due to the compatibility condition~\eqref{eq:compat}.
+The subdomain $S$ can be either: \begin{itemize} \item (unrestricted case) the entire active myocardium, or \item (restricted case) a subendocardial band, as described in Sec.~\ref{sec:constraints}. \end{itemize}

 Numerically, we minimize the loss function in Eq.~\eqref{eq:inverse_ecg} using the gradient-based optimizer ADAM~\cite{kingma_adam_2017} for $400$ iterations with a learning rate of $0.75$.
 Starting from an initial guess $X_0^{(0)}\subset\mathcal{S}$ for the \glspl{pmj}, the optimization algorithm generates a sequence $X_0^{(k)}, X_0^{(k+1)}, \ldots$ of \glspl{pmj} that reduces the mismatch with the targeted \gls{ecg} until convergence.
 We denote by $X_0^*$ the optimal set of \glspl{pmj}.
-The update $X_0^{(k+1)}$ is based on the the gradient of the loss function, computed via backpropagation -- for this problem, backpropagation returns discrete geodesic paths from the \glspl{pmj}, which explains the name of the algorithm -- and is then projected onto $\mathcal{S}$ by taking the closest point in $S$.
+The update $X_0^{(k+1)}$ is based on the gradient of the loss function, computed via backpropagation -- for this problem, backpropagation returns discrete geodesic paths from the \glspl{pmj}, which explains the name of the algorithm -- and is then projected onto $\mathcal{S}$ by taking the closest point in $S$.